mtremsal/fly-machines-proxy-demo/README.md

 * A `lobby` that lists available gameservers in various regions and lets users join them.
 * A `gameserver` that accepts connections from many concurrent users.
 Each `gameserver` is in its own region, and only users connected to the same `gameserver` can chat together.

 The `gameserver` serializes and synchronizes everyone's inputs and displays the resulting authoritative state back to users in real-time.
 We share the same codebase for the `lobby` and `webserver` and deploy it as a regular Fly App to n regions.
-Here, we've deployed to EWR (🇺🇸), NRT (🇯🇵), and CDG (🇫🇷).
+Here, we've deployed to EWR 🇺🇸, NRT 🇯🇵, and CDG 🇫🇷.

 ![regions](./docs/assets/20220921_drawing_1.png)

 We could route traffic to individual instances, but to keep the demo simple, we're deploying 1 instance per region, and routing traffic per region.
-If we wanted to route traffic to individual instances, we'd need the instance ids to be static, which would also require deploying them as Fly Machines rather than a managed App.
+If we wanted to route traffic to individual instances, we'd need the instance ids to be static, which would also require deploying them as Fly Machines rather than as a managed App.

 We run the [`Phoenix`](https://github.com/phoenixframework/phoenix) web server because LiveViews (real-time server-rendered pages) let us minimize the amount of code we write for the frontend and PubSub mechanism, to focus on the interesting bits.
 The `lobby` is a LiveView that lives at `/`.
 The `gameserver` is a LiveView running at `/gameserver/<region>`.
 An individual instance doesn't keep track of which other instances are running, only that the app is deployed in 3 specific regions.